hyperledger-archives/composer/contrib-notes/release-process/playground-validation.md

 Reset to the basic sample network, we will test the addition and edit of a new model file
  - Add a new model file
     - Within editor select the edit icon
     - Change the name to include illegal characters (non-alphanumeric)
         - Validation error should show on click away
     - Change the name to be valid, but different from original name.
 On click away:
         - No validation errors
         - Name of selected file should update in side tab
         - Deploy button should be active
     - Click deploy
         - Deploy success message should show
         - Deploy button should become diabled
         - Newly renamed file should be visible in side tab
     - Click export
         - BND should export as a BNA
         - BNA should include new file in models directory of archive
+- Add an existing model file from disc and repeat above steps

 Reset to the basic sample network, we will test the addition and edit of an existing script file
  - Select the script file